-Three months ended June 30, 2019 compared to three months ended June 30, 2018
+Three months ended September 30, 2019 compared to three months ended September 30, 2018

-Total revenues for the three months ended June 30, 2019 climbed to approximately \$25.7 million from approximately \$2.9 million for the same period in 2018, a year-over-year increase of approximately \$2.2.8 million.
-This substantial increase was primarily due to the hemp seed sale transactions with GenCanna, a related party, whereby the Company acquired large quantities of top-grade feminized hemp seeds with proven genetics at volume discounts that it sold to GenCanna at market rates (the "Seed Transactions").
-The Seed Transactions have been discussed in further detail in Note 1 - Organization of Description of Business of the Company's financial statements included in Part I of this filing.
-Revenue generated from the Seed Transactions commenced in the second quarter of 2019 and approximated \$22.0 million during this period.
-The increase in revenues was also, to a lesser degree, attributable to the growth of management fees and supplemental rents, both of which are earned by the Company based on a percentage of revenue generated by the Company's cannabis-licensed clients, increased supply procurement services provided to the Company's cannabis-licensee client in Maryland in 2019, and the expansion of licensing revenue associated with the Company's branded products.
+Total revenues for the three months ended September 30, 2019 increased to approximately \$1.2 million from approximately \$3.4 million for the same period in 2018, a more than three-fold increase of approximately \$7.8 million.
+This substantial growth was primarily due to the hemp seed sale transactions with GenCanna, a related party, whereby the Company acquired large quantities of top-grade feminized hemp seeds with proven genetics at volume discounts that it sold to GenCanna at market rates (the "Seed Transactions").
+The Seed Transactions have been discussed in further detail in Note 1 - Organization of Description of Business of the Company's financial statements included in Part I of this report.
+The higher level of revenues was also attributable to a 167% increase in licensing revenue associated with the Company's branded products, and a 91% increase in management fees earned from a percentage of revenue generated by the Company's cannabis-licensed clients.

-Cost of revenues rose in line with the aforementioned increase to revenues, from approximately \$913,000 for the three months ended June 30, 2018 to approximately \$16.7 million for the three months ended June 30, 2019.
-This increase was primarily due to the cost of hemp seeds incurred by the Company as part of the Seed Transactions which approximated \$15.7 million.
-As a percentage of revenue, cost of revenues in the current quarter associated with the Seed Transactions was 71%, higher than the contracted cost of 60%, due to the deferral of profits required by the accounting guidance and effected via an approximate \$3.2 million reduction of the recognized revenue, such reduction based on the Company's ownership percentage of GenCanna.
-Apart from the Seed transactions, cost of revenues as a percentage of revenue decreased from 31% in 2018 to 28% in 2019, demonstrating the Company's continued leveraging of its infrastructure to generate higher margins in its core business.
+Cost of revenues rose in line with the increase in revenues, from approximately \$1.5 million for the three months ended September 30, 2018 to approximately \$6.5 million for the three months ended September 30, 2019.
+This increase was primarily due to the cost of hemp seeds incurred by the Company of approximately \$5.0 million as part of the Seed Transactions.
+As a percentage of revenues, cost of revenues in the current quarter associated with the Seed Transactions was 71%, higher than the contracted cost ratio of 62.5%, due to the deferral of profits required by the accounting guidance and effected by an approximate \$1.0 million reduction of the recognized revenue, such reduction based on the Company's ownership percentage of GenCanna.
+Apart from the Seed transactions, cost of revenues as a percentage of revenue decreased from 45% in 2018 to 36% in 2019, demonstrating the Company's continued leveraging of its infrastructure to generate higher margins in its core business.

-As a result of the foregoing, gross profit expanded from approximately \$2.0 million in 2018 to approximately \$8.9 million in 2019, a three-fold increase.
-Although gross profit as a percentage of revenue declined from 69% to 35%, this was expected based on the 30% contracted margin and the required accounting treatment of the Seed Transactions discussed above.
-Looking at the recurring business on its own, gross profit as a percentage of revenues increased from 69% to 72%.
+As a result of the foregoing, gross profit expanded from approximately \$1.9 million in 2018 to approximately \$4.7 million in 2019, an increase of 151%.
+Although gross profit as a percentage of revenue declined from 55% to 42%, this was expected based on the 37.5% contracted margin and the required accounting treatment of the Seed Transactions discussed above.
+Looking at the recurring business on a stand-alone basis, gross profit as a percentage of revenues increased from 55% to 64%.

-Personnel expense increased to approximately \$825,000 for the three months ended June 30, 2019 from approximately \$285,000 for the same period a year ago.
+Personnel expense increased to approximately \$1,242,000 for the three months ended September 30, 2019 from approximately \$352,000 for the same period a year ago.
 The increase was primarily the result of the hiring of additional staff to support (i) higher levels of revenue and (ii) our expansion into a direct owner of cannabis licenses and operator of seed-to-sale operations.

-Marketing and promotion costs decreased slightly to approximately \$76,000 for the three months ended June 30, 2019 from approximately \$78,000 for the same period a year ago.
-The minimal change reflects the Company's decision to curb public relations and related costs after a significant increase of such costs in the first quarter of 2019.
+Marketing and promotion costs increased to approximately \$92,000 for the three months ended September 30, 2019 from approximately \$37,000 for the same period a year ago.
+As a percentage of revenues, however, these costs remained steady at approximately 1% of revenues.